AIP21/WAT-Vis/README.md

 # TrackerDecoderApp
 An app version of my player tracker decoder.
-It is an interactive and super configurable tool to visualize, analyze, and export the data created by my Player Tracker Mod.
+It is an interactive and super configurable tool to visualize, analyze, and export the data created by my player tracker mod: WAT (Where are they?)

 Links to the Minecraft mod:
 [Modrinth](https://modrinth.com/mod/wat) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/wat-mod) or [Github](https://github.com/AIP21/WAT-mod)